WWDC21 App Store Updates: What Does It Mean for Marketers?

 The Worldwide Developer Conference is one of those events tech enthusiasts and app developers hardly miss.
 With tons of news, product releases, and updates, Apple never fails to deliver on the expectations built before the event.
 Moreover, WWDC21 was as exciting as expected, with some interesting App Store Updates.

-With iOS 15, Apple announced in fact some new features that will help app developers “build better apps”.
-With over 600 million visitors in a year worldwide, Apple finally announced some new product updates that affect directly the App Store, giving both developers and ASO experts some new cool toys to play with.
-As a matter of fact, with iOS 15 (most likely released in September 2021), we will be able to:
+With iOS 15, Apple announced, in fact, some new features that will help app developers “build better apps.”
+With over 600 million visitors in a year worldwide, Apple finally announced some new product updates that directly affect the App Store, giving both developers and ASO experts some new cool toys to play with.
+As a matter of fact, with iOS 15, we will be able to:

-- Optimize product pages with A/B test of key listing’s features
+- Optimize product pages with A/B test of key listing features

 - Publish up to 35 product pages to show custom content